 Model the right attitude.
 Kids will have a better outlook on school if you have a favorable attitude.
 Admittedly, I don’t like it when they have homework every night, but I’ve found if I complain, so will they.
 When I speak positively about their school experience, it encourages them to look on the bright side even when they aren’t enjoying it.
 Attitudes are contagious.
 What are your children seeing in you?

 Cast an exciting vision.
 For adults, it seems like the days pass at lightning speed.
-When you’re a kid, the distance between the beginning of each school year to the end feels like an eternity.
+When you’re a kid, the distance between the beginning of each school year and the end feels like an eternity.
 Consider having a special night to set goals and get the kids excited about a new start.
-Prepare a fun dinner and initiate a conversation about things you’re looking forward to over the next few months.
+Prepare a fun dinner and initiate a conversation about what you’re looking forward to over the next few months.
 The idea is to inspire them toward being their best this year.

-Scripture for family conversation: “And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him.”
-Colossians 3:17
+Scripture for family conversation: “And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him” (Colossians 3:17).

 Pray for the teachers.
-Having been a teacher, I know how hard the job is.
+Having been a teacher, I know how difficult the job is.
 It takes time to build relationships between students and teachers.
-It doesn’t always happen immediately.
+It doesn’t happen immediately.
 Pray with your children for their teachers.
 Ask God to give them wisdom, patience, and a love for students.
 Over the years, I’ve asked them for specific ways to pray for them.
 They’ll appreciate your interest in supporting what is happening in their world.
 Make your child’s teachers a permanent item on your prayer list.
 It’s hard to dislike a teacher you pray for consistently.

-Scripture for family conversation: “…The prayer of a righteous man is powerful and effective.”
-James 5:7
+Scripture for family conversation: “…The prayer of a righteous man is powerful and effective” (James 5:7).

-Scripture for family conversation: “Let everything that has breath praise the Lord.”
-Psalm 150:6
+Scripture for family conversation: “Let everything that has breath praise the Lord” (Psalm 150:6).